Summary: A multi-aspectual understanding can throw fresh light on Adam Smith, especially his famous ideas of self-love and invisible hand.

 Adam Smith, acclaimed by many as The Father of Economics, was a pioneer in trying to understand the economic aspect and how it operates, and his attempt is set out in his The Wealth of Nations.
 His ideas have been severely criticised, not least because the kind of economics that apparently emerged from his ideas has done a lot of harm.
 Some attack his ideas; some defend them.
 This is especially true of two famous phrases that he used, "self-love" and "invisible hand".

 It is easy to overlook the insights he brings.
 He was a pioneer, finding new paths through thickets of complexity that is economics.
 If his paths wandered a bit, if he left off exploring some of them, or even if he missed some paths, we cannot blame him; it is for us to straighten, continue or discover those.
-Here we briefly indicate how an Dooyeweerdian perspective, as outlined in Chapter 3, might help us find the insights and yet clearly understand what is flawed, in Smith's seminal ideas, and what might be done about it.
+Here we briefly indicate how a Dooyeweerdian perspective, as outlined in Chapter 3, might help us find the insights and yet clearly understand what is flawed, in Smith's seminal ideas, and what might be done about it.

 Our discussion of Smith here must necessarily be brief and indicative.
 Though we pass comment on his ideas, that is not our main purpose; rather it is to suggest how the ideas in this Rethink may be applied to help us understand a great thinker from a different perspective, which might reveal fresh insights and yet be true to the thinker and connect with current thinking.